Primary Supervisor: Dr Fabrizio Alberti, School of Life Sciences

 University of Registration: University of Warwick

-Background: Most of the bioactive molecules used in agriculture and medicine are made by microorganisms.
-For instance, Abamectin derives from actinomycete bacteria and is one of the most widely used insecticides in crop protection, with a global market of $938 million every year.
-Similarly, penicillin and cephalosporin antibiotics come from fungi and represent together 47% ($19.8 billion) of the global antibiotic market.
+Most of the bioactive molecules used in agriculture and medicine are made by microorganisms.
+For instance, penicillin and cephalosporin antibiotics come from fungi and represent together 47% ($19.8 billion) of the global antibiotic market.
 Traditionally, these and other natural products are isolated from their naturally producing sources, involving costly extraction procedures.
-The use of alternative (heterologous) hosts can improve the production of microbial-derived biopharmaceuticals, as well as help revealing the enzymatic pathways that govern their assembly.
+The use of alternative (heterologous) hosts can improve the production of microbial-derived biopharmaceuticals, as well as help revealing the enzymatic pathways that govern their assembly.1

-Objectives: Work in the Alberti lab focuses on understanding how specific biopharmaceuticals, such as antimicrobials and anticancer molecules, are made by microorganisms, i.e. higher fungi and actinomycete bacteria, and improve their biosynthesis.1,2
+Work in the Alberti lab focuses on understanding how specific biopharmaceuticals, such as antimicrobials and anticancer molecules, are made by microorganisms and improve their biosynthesis.2–4

 The main objectives of the PhD project will be: